Someone called me a mad scientist the other day.

 “I thought I was wasting time, but these were my most valuable years, I was developing my empathy muscle”

 Turns out, the “Jane Goodall years”, living and working among them, were the most important, He had worked so hard getting a design degree and now was not designing anything, just drawing technical illustrations.
-He was the Karate Kid sanding the deck wondering when the real would begin, not realizing this was the critical working of the empathy muscles.
+Meanwhile, he led users groups, created training, and facilitated UI design sessions.
+He was the Karate Kid sanding the deck wondering when the real stuff would begin, He did not realize this was the most critical work of all, developing those empathy muscles.

 Boeing usability consulting